 This Policy specifies further the principles and standards constituted in the Elisa Code of Conduct.
-It describes how we comply with energy-related legislation and regulations in Elisa's operations, and by increasing energy performance commit to reducing negative environmental impacts of our operations.
-It offers guidance on responsible conduct and sets commitments and an approach for reaching targets related to energy performance within Elisa's global business environment.
-This Policy thus provides a solid and obligatory foundation for further descriptions within the Elisa Energy Management System.
+It describes how we comply with environmental legislation and regulations in Elisa's operations, and how we commit to reducing negative environmental impact in our operations.
+It offers guidance on responsible conduct and sets commitments and an approach for reaching environmental sustainability and climate change related targets within Elisa's global business environment.
+This Policy thus provides a solid, obligatory, and broad foundation for the Elisa Environmental Management System, which describes further how we identify and address Elisa's potential or actual environmental impacts.